Before selecting architectural metals for any project, it is first necessary to define the environment in which the building will be located.

 - Any grade, including Type 430 may be used in interior applications.

 Once a grade has been selected, a finish choice can be made to create the desired visual effect.
 We recommend the use of uncoated material that will last for many years without degradation.
 Our Invari products have been designed to provide the flattest, most visually uniform surfaces possible.
+Many are self-cleaning hydrophobic surfaces.
 While there is variability in any manufactured product, even painted panels, our products provide a higher degree of consistency than commonly available metals.

 Grade 1 Titanium, which offers a good balance between formability and strength, is suitable for most applications.
 However, other grades with higher mechanical properties may be considered, as design requirements should warrant.
 Once a grade has been selected, a finish choice can be made to create the desired visual effect.
 We recommend the use of uncoated material that will last indefinitely without degradation.
 Typically, Titanium has a variable, grainy surface that lacks visual consistency.
 This may be desirable in pursuit of a random “tile” effect in building panels, in which case a mill finish should be specified.
 However, if uniformity is desired, our InvariSand™ product has been designed to provide the flattest, most visually uniform surfaces possible.
 While there is variability in any manufactured product, even painted panels, our products provide a higher degree of consistency than commonly available metals.